cybersamx/go-recipes/redis/README.md

 Recipes for integrating Redis in Go.

-* [Counter](counter) - Global atomic counter that showcases basic operations in Redis.
+* [Counter](counter) - global atomic counter that showcases basic operations in Redis.
+* [Expiring sessions](sessions) - implements ephemeral sessions in Redis by setting up Redis to remove expired content.